siccha/.vim/README.md

 For more information see [jungeunn/vim-plug](https://github.com/junegunn/vim-plug).

 To use YouCompleteMe, make sure you have at the latest Vim 7.3.598 with python2 support.
-Ubuntu 14.04 and later have a Vim that is recent enough.
 For more information on how to install YCM check [Valloric/YouCompleteMe](https://github.com/Valloric/YouCompleteMe#ubuntu-linux-x64-installation).
 ```sh